Code of Conduct

 - All medicines brought to school must be taken to the School Nurse(s) before morning registration with details on dosage.
 If the Nurse(s) is not available, medicines must be handed to the School Office.

-- Girls may not go home sick without the permission of the Nurse.
+- Girls may not go home sick without the permission of the Nurse or a senior member of staff.

 - Girls who wish to cycle to school must have written permission from the Headmistress.
 Cycling within the school grounds is not permitted.

-Observe the rules of the Computer Rooms, Library, Art Rooms and Science Laboratories in the interest of all.
+- Observe the rules of the Computer Rooms, Library, Art Rooms and Science Laboratories in the interests of all.

-Valuable property (e.g. iPods, iPads, mobile phones, large sums of money etc.) is brought to school at the owner’s risk: it is each girl’s responsibility to keep any valuables locked away in her locker or on her person.
-Mobile phones must be switched off and not be visible during the school day.
+- Valuable, personal property (e.g. iPads, mobile phones, large sums of money etc.,) is brought to school at the owner’s risk: it is each girl’s responsibility to keep any valuables locked away in her locker or on her person.
+Mobile phones must be switched off and NOT used or be visible during the school day.
+All confiscations are logged and parents will be informed.

-All PE bags should be stored in lockers.
-No property should be left in corridors and public areas or the main reception area.
+- All PE bags should be stored in lockers.
+No property should be left in corridors, public areas or the main reception area.

 - Chewing gum is forbidden on school premises at any time.